CoderPuskar/drowsiness-detection/README.md

 4. Run the program:
 python main.py

-## Future Improvements
+## Future Improvements </br>
-Add a GUI dashboard for monitoring
+Add a GUI dashboard for monitoring</br>
-Collect eye blink statistics
+Collect eye blink statistics </br>
-I use threshold you can modify with ML or deep learning models
+I use threshold you can modify with ML or deep learning models </br>